 L: again, it's just an object, it's just something that is at once aesthetically pleasing, to a certain degree, but then again it means more to me and there are certain things that mean more to me, that again, like these pants.
-If I saw someone wearing the white jeans, you have idea history no the of this and what that means to me.
-D: So it's like belittling the clothing clothing? to mere L: Yeah
+If I saw someone wearing the white jeans, you have no idea the history of this and what that means D: So it's like belittling the clothing to mere clothing?
+L: Yeah